winguse/static/macos-vpn-scripts/index.md

 # MacOS VPN Script

+Note: This script will not work with the VPN install by mobileconfig profile, so you need to create the VPN connection manually.
+And for the name of the VPN, please do not contain spaces or other special characters (say `(`).

 Automatically split domestic (China Mainland) and international traffic:

 1. Use the domestic DNS result from domestic DNS server and vice versa.